tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/03-condition-control-flow-01/README.md

 18. Declare a variable `total_cost` that takes the sum of all costs above (excluding budget).

 19. Write an if statement that checks whether the sum of all the costs is within the budget.

     * If so, print "You're total cost is " concatentated with the `total_cost` variable.

     * Else, print "You're over budget by " concatenated with the difference between `budget` and `total_cost`.

 20. Write an if statement that checks whether the `rent_cost` is larger than the sum of the `utilities_cost`, `food_cost`, and `transportation_cost`.

     * If so, print a string that says "The rent is too damn high!".

     * Else, print a string that says "Ahhh just right!"

-21. Execute the Python program.

-    * Open the command line.

-    * Run `source activate PythonData` to activate your virtual environment.

-    * Navigate to the directory that is holding this code drill.

-    * Run `python filename.py` to test your output.

 ---